EM:RAP Admin, Groups Feature

 Revised group status diagram

-• EM:RAP wanted group admins to indicate tax-exempt status and upload certificates as proof during the group creation process.
-We updated the external form to include this feature, while still allowing EM:RAP to review and adjust it if necessary.
+• The ability for customers to indicate tax-exempt status and upload certificates as proof during the group creation process.

-• We introduced individual receipts alongside group receipts, as group admins often collected payments from individual members.
-These receipts were auto-generated by the Admin after payment was received.
+• Auto-generated individual receipts alongside group receipts, as group admins often collected payments from individual members.

-• We added a field to assign each group to a specific support team member, ensuring a consistent point of contact for groups during renewals and additions.
-However, the system also allows for reassignment when necessary, providing flexibility in managing workload distribution across the team.
+• The ability to assign and re-assign each group to a specific support team member, ensuring a consistent point of contact for groups during renewals and additions.

-Once the design phase was finalized, I documented all functionalities in Figma and conducted a walkthrough with the development team to facilitate a smooth transition.
-In the development discovery phase, the team analyzed the existing codebase and database structure, surfacing several complex areas that could extend timelines significantly.
-To balance technical constraints with a high-quality user experience, we worked together to adjust the designs, focusing on key areas where we pivoted our approach:
+Once the design phase was finalized, I documented everything in Figma and conducted a walkthrough with the development team to facilitate a smooth transition.
+During the development discovery phase and throughout the development implementation, the team analyzed the existing codebase and database structure, surfacing several complex areas that could extend timelines significantly.
+To balance technical constraints with a high-quality user experience, we worked together to adjust the designs.
+Below are some of the major changes made during this phase, to reduce development complexity:

 Revised design of the alerts on the review step.